Skip to content

 Bubble sort

-Bubble sort achieves sorting by continuously comparing and swapping adjacent elements.
-This process resembles bubbles rising from the bottom to the top, hence the name bubble sort.
+Bubble sort works by continuously comparing and swapping adjacent elements.
+This process is like bubbles rising from the bottom to the top, hence the name "bubble sort."

-As shown in the figure below, the bubbling process can be simulated using element swap operations: starting from the leftmost end of the array and moving right, sequentially compare the size of adjacent elements.
-If "left element > right element," then swap them.
-After the traversal, the largest element will be moved to the far right end of the array.
+As shown in the figure below, the bubbling process can be simulated using element swaps: start from the leftmost end of the array and move right, comparing each pair of adjacent elements.
+If the left element is greater than the right element, swap them.
+After the traversal, the largest element will have bubbled up to the rightmost end of the array.

 Simulating bubble process using element swap